 Since January 2018, Ms. McDermott has worked with the other members of LCWA to urge the federal judiciary to address sexual harassment and other forms of workplace misconduct.
 She has participated on an informal basis in the federal judiciary and Ninth Circuit working groups to address workplace misconduct.

-Kendall Turner graduated second in her class from Stanford Law School in 2013 and clerked for the Honorable Merrick B. Garland, Chief Judge for the D.C.
+Kendall Turner graduated from Stanford Law School in 2013 and clerked for the Honorable Merrick B. Garland, Chief Judge for the D.C.
 Circuit and Associate Justice Stephen Breyer of the U.S. Supreme Court.
-She is currently a litigation associate at Jenner & Block LLP, where she focuses on antitrust law and maintains an active pro bono practice.
+She currently works in the appellate group at O'Melveny & Myers.
 Ms. Turner has been passionate about remedying sexual harassment in the legal profession since she entered law school (where she helped run the school’s women’s group, the Women of Stanford Law).
 She has been a feminist (and agnostic) since her childhood church told her she couldn’t be a preacher because she was a woman.

 Claire Madill graduated first in her class from the University of Michigan Law School in 2015, where she was presented with the Jane L. Mixer Memorial award for outstanding contributions to activities designed to advance the cause of social justice, the Ralph M. Freeman Scholarship for excellence in criminal procedure, the Class of 1908 Memorial Scholarship for having the highest scholastic average at the beginning of her third year, and the Daniel H. Grady Prize for graduating with the highest standing in her law school class.